akansha0607/AI-Log-Analyzer/README.md

 - Ensures LLM responses are returned in strict **JSON format**
 - Easily consumable by backend systems

+### 🔭 MDC & OpenTelemetry Tracing
+- Adds unique traceId and spanId values to application logs using MDC
+- Creates spans for each stage of the RAG pipeline
+- Exports traces to Opik for latency and failure monitoring
 ---

 ## ⚙️ How It Works (Architecture)